 - The beautiful town of Melide

-- Cathedral of Santiago – the aim of every pilgrim, a UNESCO heritage site
+- Santiago Cathedral – the aim of every pilgrim, a UNESCO Heritage Site

 Click to view map

 Day 1: Arrive in Sarria